AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/content/vi/logs/semester-1/meetup13.md

 ## Preparation (20/5/2024 - 24/5/2024)

-- Since the hackathon starts two weeks off the foot of the previous Governance Jam hosted by Apart, most server members did not anticipate intensive participation.
+- Since the hackathon starts two weeks off the foot of the previous jam hosted by Apart, most server members did not anticipate intensive participation.
 - Nevertheless, Qronox did come up with the idea to fetch images from around the world and then feed that either into a special use AI model (like GeoSpy.ai) or into a multimodal model (like GPT-4o) to see how well the model infers user location from these images.

 ## Jam time!
 (25/5/2024 - 26/5/2024)